jetbrains-academy/rustlings-course/Enums/Enums and Pattern Matching/Defining an Enum/task.md

 Any IP address can be either a version four or a version six address, but not both at the same time.
-That property of IP addresses makes the enum data structure appropriate, because enum values can only be one of its variants.
+That property of IP addresses makes the enum data structure appropriate because enum values can only be one of its variants.
 Both version four and version six addresses are still fundamentally IP addresses, so they should be treated as the same type when the code is handling situations that apply to any kind of IP address.